Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Characters/List/Tom_Varteford.md

 This is also one of the aspects that is often brought up in defence of Tom's peaceful strategy as a supposed long-term thinking.

-In 1024 OE, at the age of seventy-seven, Tom Varteford died of old age in his bedroom at Varteford residence.
+In 1024 OE, at the age of seventy-seven, Tom Varteford died of old age in his bedroom in the Varteford residence.
 His body was cremated, and his ashes scattered half on Vartee island and half in Baedoor City.